 My favourite thing about being a part of SMA has to be performing with others.
 It has fuelled my passion for ensemble playing that I never would have had without the help of all the teachers and students there!

-From September, I will be going into my second year as a violist at the Royal Academy of Music, where I study with Jon Thorne.
+Melissa is currently a violist at the Royal Academy of Music, studying with Jon Thorne.